mraad/spark-shp/README.md

 This package allows reading shapefiles in local or distributed filesystem as Spark DataFrames.
 When reading files the API accepts several options:

 - `path` The location of shapefile(s).
 Similar to Spark can accept standard Hadoop globbing expressions.
 - `shape` An optional name of the shape column.
 Default value is `shape`.
+- `columns` An optional list of comma separated attribute column names.
+Default value is blank indicating all attribute fields.

 ### SQL API